 What do you like least?

 “Who I became on tour (1996-2000 at least).
 Touring gave me a professional excuse to separate from all the people and circumstances I didn’t want to deal with at home.
-I lived with complete impunity and isolation (it was late 90’s, before cell phones).
+I lived with complete impunity and isolation (it was the late 90’s, before cell phones).
 It turned out, being ‘on tour’ and ‘unreachable’ didn’t bring me any peace or freedom like I’d hoped because the problems weren’t back home.
 The problems were how I saw the world, more specifically, what I like to call the ‘golden carrot syndrome’: the belief that the better place or thing was just around the next corner.
-I was always in mal-contentment mode, I wasn’t a fun person.
+I was always in mal-contentment mode; I wasn’t a fun person.
 I lived on cigarettes, red vines, coffee, booze and breath mints.
 I’d become the touring ‘shot-out’ cliché by [age] 26.
 I took a year-ish off in 2001 to regroup.
 I was happy to find that the problem was me and not everyone else.
 I went back to touring without all that baggage.
 Two different lives doing one profession.
 Lucky.
 Wouldn’t change a thing.”

 What is your favorite day off activity?